-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 Source: Vogue

-Both homes are located in nice neighborhoods.
-According to a report by the Washingtonian, the Washington, DC home sits on the border of Capitol Hill and NoMa.
+Both homes are in nice neighborhoods.
+According to a Washingtonian report, their home in Washington, DC, is on the border of Capitol Hill and NoMa.

 - source